enyojs/spotlight/README.md

     {name: 'mycontainer', spotlight: 'container', components: [<A LIST OF spotlight:true CONTROLS>]}

 In a way, containers may be thought of as the branches--and `spotlight:true` controls as the leaves--of the Spotlight navigation tree.

+We've created a [demo](samples/ContainerSample.html) to display container behavior.

 <a name="5"></a>
 ## 5. NESTING ##